toadlyBroodle/spam-bot-3000/README.md

 ## twitter initial setup
 - install <a href="https://github.com/tweepy/tweepy">tweepy</a> dependency `pip3 install tweepy`
-- create new directory to store new job data in (i.e. twit_studfinder_example/)
+- create new directory to store new job data in (e.g. studfinder_example/)
 - create new 'credentials.txt' file in job directory to store your twitter app's credentials
 	- <a href="https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library">a good guide for how to get twitter credentials</a>